microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 In a world where the availability and development of models are always changing, the model we compare may change over time.
 But we encourage you to understand the general concepts and material in this Challenge because the comparison techniques utilized can be applicable to scenarios where you are comparing Large Language Models.
 For more information on legacy models and additional models, reference the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/legacy-models) and [Azure model catalog](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-foundation-models?view=azureml-api-2) for more details.

 ## Description
-Model deployment for the challenge:
-- Deploy the following models in your Azure OpenAI resource using these names:
-  - `gpt-4`
-  - `gpt-35-turbo`
- **If you do not have gpt-4 access, you can still go through this challenge conceptually to understand how to best pick a model from the ones you have deployed as well as the ones in the model catalog.**

-- Add required credentials of Azure resources in the `.env` file

 Questions you should be able to answer by the end of this challenge:
 - What are the capacities of each Azure OpenAI model?
 - How to select the right model for your application?
 - What model would you select to perform complex problem solving？
 - What model would you select to generate new names?

 You will work in the Azure AI Studio for this challenge.
-Return here to the student guide after completing all student tasks in the Azure AI Studio to validate you have met the [success criteria](#success-criteria) below for this challenge.
+We recommend keeping the student guide and the Azure AI Studio in two windows side by side as you work.
+This will also help to validate you have met the [success criteria](#success-criteria) below for this challenge.

 Sections in this Challenge:
 1. Overview on finding the right model